 Content optimization for citability

 Open each section with a direct answer, write self-contained citable claims, and structure the body as Q&A, lists, and tables.
-Our citability rubric weights answer-first lead (30%), self-containment (25%), structure (20%), supporting data (15%), and uniqueness (10%).
+Our citability rubric scores every section on five weighted dimensions: answer-first lead, self-containment, structure, supporting data, and uniqueness, in descending order of weight.

 Key concepts: